dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 Now, when the page reloads you will very briefly see loading and then the component will fill in.

 Note: I know right now the pages are looking pretty grim.
-We'll do a little bit of styling at the end just to clean it up some, but you are welcome to style things as you see fit.
-EC for styling!
+We'll do a little bit of styling at the end just to clean it up some, but you are welcome to style things as you see fit!